 As someone who had once become quite isolated after dealing with grief and anxiety, I knew that this city and the amount of people, sights and experiences to take in at once would either make or break me pretty fast.
 Luckily as soon as I arrived, something just clicked and I felt happy and excited to be a part of it all.
 Maybe I was always meant to be a city dweller?

-During our time in NYC I found my confidence again, I owned my work commitments and met some amazing people as a result.
-As a family we did things that were so out of our comfort zone, but they lead to life changing events that will never be replicated.
+During our time in NYC I found my confidence again, I revelled in my work commitments and met some amazing people as a result.
+As a family we did things that were so out of our comfort zone, but they lead to life changing events that will stay with us forever.

 We ended up having a complimentary VIP press trip to a Yankees game on the very same day that one of their biggest players retired.
 The atmosphere was electric and the stadium was at full capacity.
 I know nothing about baseball but it is impossible not to get swept up in the moment!
 So in true Carrie Bradshaw style, I grabbed a drink, put my feet up and soaked up the vibe.
 It was an all time bucket list tick-off for my husband and a day that none of us will ever forget.